RayPS/MacroPad/README.md

 | `GET` | `/api/restart` | restart | ✅ |
 | `GET` | `/api/reset` | earase all settings | ✅ |

+# Build / Development

+> TODO: Add more information about development.

+Clone this project

+`git clone git@github.com:RayPS/MacroPad.git`

+Open this project in PlatformIO

+Update `upload_port`

+Update `monitor_port` (optional, if you want to see debug messages from SoftwareSerial, otherwise remove this option)

+Finally, upload to the board.

+### Web Interface Development

+`cd MacroPad/web`

+`yarn install`

+`yarn run dev` to start web development or `yarn run build` to build the html PROGREM for the firmware.

+(After `yarn run build`, you can perform an upload in PlatformIO again)

 # Macro Script Proposal